Coca farmers march, police fire tear gas in worsening Bolivia unrest

 An adviser to Anez, presidency minister Jerjes Justiniano, said he also supports calling an election by presidential decree if an agreement cannot be reached with MAS.

 “We will have an election,” he said.
-“The greatest honour for a Bolivian is to become president of the country but that person must win with votes, not with bullets or boots.”
+“The greatest honor for a Bolivian is to become president of the country but that person must win with votes, not with bullets or boots.”

 Bolivia’s Roman Catholic Episcopal Conference said that, together with the European Union and United Nations, it would seek to facilitate talks on a roadmap for a vote.